 - Deduplicate conversions across all marketing channels to ensure accurate data

 - Promotions / Creative – affiliate promotions should be planned and controlled

 - Keep content / offers fresh and relevant

 - Control how affiliates receive credit for promo code conversions

 - Reporting – measure what matters

 - Utilize best in class affiliate tracking and reporting capabilities

-- Monitor key performance indicators daily to make sure goals are being met
+- Monitor key performance indicators daily to ensure we are on a path to reach our goals

 - Communication – affiliates want to hear from you